 For Larger, indeterminate tomato varieties will perform great in even larger pots, while miniature cherry tomato plants can be grown in a small fabric grow bag as small as 2 or 3 gallons.

-tips for growing great tomatoes in fabric bags or pots:
+grow tomatoes in fabric bags or pots step by step

 1- Select a right place(make sure you have enough sunlight):